 Happy Sunday team!

-But first let’s talk about this vegetarian quesadilla.
+Let’s talk about this vegetarian quesadilla.

 I have always been a big quesadilla fan.
 They’re such a simple idea and yet there’s a crazy amount of flavour going on.
 Plus they’re usually quick to make and work so well as a quick lunch or dinner.
 See also: if you’re looking for a meaty option try these chicken quesadillas!